howsoai/howso-docs/source/getting_started/client_configuration.rst

         By default, persisted trainees are stored in the current working directory.
         Set this option to a valid path with sufficient write permissions to store all persisted trainees if so desired.

+    - ``howso_path``

+      Specify a specific location to look for the Howso Engine (core).
+This is an advanced setting used by developers.

+    - ``howso_fname``

+      Specify a specific filename for the Howso Engine (core).
+This is an advanced setting used by developers.

+    - ``trainee_template_path``

+      Specify the path to look for the howso-template trainee_template_fname - Specify the filename to use for the howso-template.
+This is an advanced setting used by developers.

 Example Configuration File